-Before we dive into what to do in Columbus, let’s cover a few of the most commonly asked questions about the city.
+Before we dive into what to do in Columbus, let’s cover a few of the most commonly asked questions.

 Where is Columbus, Ohio?

 Columbus, the capital of Ohio, is located smack in the middle of the midwestern state.
-Downtown is situated along the Scioto River and intercity neighborhoods and suburbs sprawl out in all directions.
-Our list features the top downtown Columbus things to do, as well as some of the best activities in the metropolitan area.
+Downtown Columbus is situated along the Scioto River and intercity neighborhoods and suburbs sprawl out in all directions.
+Our list features the top downtown Columbus things to do, as well as some of the best activities in Franklin County and the greater metropolitan area.

 How To Get To Columbus?

-There are two airports in Columbus that service passenger flights: John Glenn Columbus International Airport (CMH) and Columbus Rickenbacker Airport (LCK).
+There are two airports in Columbus providing passenger flights: John Glenn Columbus International Airport (CMH) and Columbus Rickenbacker Airport (LCK).

 Staying overnight?
-We share our tips for the best places to stay in Columbus at the end of the article – but you can get started now with our Top Tips for Booking Hotels!
+We share the best places to stay in Columbus at the end of the article!

 Do I Need a Car to See Columbus Sights?